Mahfuz-00/Used-Car-Price-Prediction/README.md

 # Used-Car-Price-Prediction
-This is a Machine Learning Project
+This is a Machine Learning Project.
 Dataset: CarDekho car price dataset